 A brooder is a chick’s transitional home—a warm, safe, contained space where they can be closely watched and cared for before they’re big enough to enter the regular coop.
 You can buy or make your own brooder.
 It should be at least 12 inches tall, draft free, and provide at least 2 square feet of space per chick.
 Make sure you wash, disinfect, and dry your brooder before the chicks arrive.

 The chicks need a soft, comfy place to live.
-Their little feet can sometimes have a hard time gripping for the first week or life, so you may initially want to lay down newspaper or paper towel for the first few days.
+Their little feet can sometimes have a hard time gripping for the first week of life, so you may initially want to lay down newspaper or paper towels for the first few days.
 After that, switch to a 4-6 inch deep layer of shavings.
 As their name implies, hardwood shavings are too tough for the chicks.
-We recommend pinewood shavings or a hay/straw mix like our Koop Clean Chicken Coop Bedding.
+We recommend pinewood shavings or a hay/straw mix.

 One of the most important things chicks need is a constant source of clean, fresh water.
 We recommend our OverEZ high-capacity waterer.
 The completely enclosed waterer keeps water clean and fresh, and the nipple drinking system keeps the brooder dry.

 Chicks need to be kept warm as they grow and develop their feathers.
 You’ll need a light to hang over the brooder to provide the warmth they need.
 As the chicks grow and need less heat, you can adjust the height of the lamp.

 Chicks have different nutritional needs than adult chickens, so make sure to have the feed made specifically for them.
 Look for chick grower rations with protein, vitamins, and minerals.
 Generally, crumbles are easier for the chicks to eat.

 As chicks grow, they needs lots of extra attention.
 Good thing they’re so cute!